vacp2p/vac.dev/docs/vsus.md

 The Vac RFC unit serves as a vital cornerstone in the IFT, taking on the responsibility of shepherding and editing [specifications](https://rfc.vac.dev/) for IFT projects.
-By meticulously crafting and overseeing these specifications, the Vac RFC unit acts as a linchpin for ensuring standardised and interoperable protocols within the Logos ecosystem The RFC unit's expertise and attention to detail contribute to a cohesive and collaborative environment, facilitating seamless integration and advancement of decentralised technologies throughout the IFT and beyond.
+By meticulously crafting and overseeing these specifications, the Vac RFC unit acts as a linchpin for ensuring standardised and interoperable protocols within the IFT ecosystem The RFC unit's expertise and attention to detail contribute to a cohesive and collaborative environment, facilitating seamless integration and advancement of decentralised technologies throughout the IFT and beyond.